mizzzantrop/cli-ai-plus/README.md

 # AI CLI

-Welcome to AI CLI, an open source cli application that allows you to use an AI copilot right inside of your teminal, like you would in Cursor or Windsurf
+Welcome to AI CLI, an open source cli application that allows you to use an AI copilot right inside your terminal, like you would in Cursor or Windsurf

 ## Installation